robinroestenburg/deferring/README.md

 - `deferred_has_many`

 These methods wrap the existing methods.
-For instance, `deferred_has_many` will call `has_many` in order to set up the assocation.
+For instance, `deferred_has_many` will call `has_many` in order to set up the association.

+**TODO** Describe pending_creates/pending_deletes/links/unlinks/callbacks/
+original_name/checked.

 ### How does it work?

-Deferring wraps the original association and replaces the accessor methods to the association by a custom object that will keep track of the updates to the association.
-When the parent is saved (using an `after_save`), this object is assigned to the original association which will automatically save the changes to the database.
+Deferring wraps the original ActiveRecord association and replaces the accessor methods to the association by a custom object that will keep track of the updates to the association.
+This wrapper is basically an array with some extras to match the ActiveRecord API.

+When the parent is saved, this object is assigned to the original association (using an `after_save` callback on the parent model) which will automatically save the changes to the database.

 ### Gotchas

 #### Using custom callback methods

+**TODO**: This is incorrect, rewrite.

 You can use custom callback functions.
 However, the callbacks for defferred associations are triggered at a different point in time.